 - Job matching: STARC prepares and guides our clients so they can become more productive and self-confident

-- Ongoing supports, including job coaches on a temporary and as-needed basis, who follow individuals placed in competitive jobs
+- Ongoing support, including job coaches on a temporary and as-needed basis, who follow individuals placed in competitive jobs

 - Motivation and inspiration so they stay in the program, meet bars of success and learn how to expect more from themselves

 - Paid wages by the employer at or above the minimum wage

 - Eligible to receive the same employer-provided benefits as other employees

 - Highly integrated with typical co-workers

 STARC’s Better Way Services (BWS) provides job opportunities for individuals who have acquired the skills necessary to perform work in the community or in a center-based environment.
 BWS offers numerous professional services and retail items to citizens and businesses in our community.

 Work crew supervisors work side-by-side with the individuals we support to keep buildings clean, compliant and sustainable.
 Outsourcing janitorial services means more focus on business.
 Not only does it save time, effort and resources, it also gives an efficiency edge in today’s competitive landscape.

 Donated beads are sorted and packaged into mesh crawfish sacks and then sold to parade riders in local and regional carnival krewes.